 Helping Children and Teens with Mood Disorders

-The Mood Disorders Program at Children’s National Health System is dedicated to helping children and teens with mood disorders live as happily and healthfully as possible.
+The Mood Disorders Program at Children’s National Hospital is dedicated to helping children and teens with mood disorders live as happily and healthfully as possible.
 We personalize care for each patient and family to ensure children receive the most appropriate treatment with the best outcomes.

 Features of our program include: